1

 生黃鐘術曰:以下生者,倍其實,三其法。 以上生者,四其實,三其法。 上九,商八,羽七,角六,宮五,徵九。 置一而九三之以為法。 實如法,得長一寸。 凡得九寸,命曰「黃鐘之宮」。 故曰音始於宮,窮於角; 數始於一,終於十,成於三; 氣始於冬至,周而復生。

-The method for generating Huangzhong says: for those generated below, double their numerator and triple their denominator.
+The method for generating Huangzhong says: when generating downward, double the numerator and triple the denominator.
 For those generated above, multiply their numerator by four and triple their denominator.
 The upper note is nine; the shang note is eight; the yu note is seven; the jiao note is six; the gong note is five; the zhi note is nine.
 Set one and triple it nine times to make the denominator.
 When the numerator equals the denominator, one obtains a length of one inch.
 When one obtains nine inches in all, it is named "Huangzhong's gong."
-Therefore it is said that sound begins with gong and exhausts at jiao.
+Therefore, the saying goes that sound begins with gong and is exhausted at jiao.
 Numbers begin at one, end at ten, and are completed at three.
 Qi begins at the winter solstice, cycles, and is born again.

 23